shinglyu/moztrap-new-ui/README.md

 # Contributing
 We are migrating our backlog from Trello to GitHub.
 Simply submit bugs or feature requests using the GitHub "issues" to the right side of the page.

+The feature requests are in this [Trello board](https://trello.com/b/FvWTBKjf/moztrap-enhancement-backlog), ask slyu@mozilla.com for access right.
+Everyone is welcomed to pick a bug/feature and work on it.